Walnut Creek Theft Lawyer

 Regardless of the theft offense you've been accused of, our team at The Law Offices of Johnson & Johnson is prepared to defend you.

-The Conviction Penalties for Theft
+Conviction Penalties for Theft in California

 If a judge or jury finds a defendant guilty of theft, the punishments the court can impose depend on the nature of the offense, specifically whether the conduct is considered petty theft or grand theft.
 In California, a person commits petty theft when the property's value is $950 or less.
 Generally, grand theft occurs when someone unlawfully takes property worth over $950.
 However, there are cases in which a person may be charged with grand theft even though the property was valued at less than $950.